cacheflowe/ctd-creative-coding/classes/class-01.md

     * [Stack Overflow](https://stackoverflow.com)
     * Blogs/Tutorials
   * Community learning - ask each other questions
     * Since we don't have much class time together, this will be an important part of the class.
 Ask questions along the way.
-Use Slack.
+Use Canvas or the ATLAS Slack to communicate online.
     * Slacks/Discords
 * Don't get overwhelmed - some concepts take a long time, and this is a (life)long journey
 * We're learning a new language, but we don't have to memorize everything like a spoken language.
 We can always look things up on the fly.
 It's more important to learn the capabilities of the tools than to memorize syntax.